Brother Yun: Living Water

 The book Living Water was released in 2008 and, as with his previous book, The Heavenly Man, it is also co-written and translated by Paul Hattaway.
 It is published by Zondervan Publications.

 It consists of his teachings while in North America and Europe.

 Controversy

 Samuel Lamb (Lin Xiangao) has stated that Brother Yun falsely claimed to have fasted without food and water for nearly twice as long as Jesus, and falsely claiming to represent 58 million house-church Christians, and raising large sums of money in many countries.
 He also insists that Brother Yun in no way represents the house-churches in China, although Lamb admits he has never met Brother Yun or read his autobiography.

 This controversy has not been without defense.
 Paul Hattaway, the co-author of the book has published an open response that claims the attacks on the credibility of Brother Yun are rumours originating with Titus Pan in Hamburg.
 Various Chinese House Church leaders have again expressed their love and respect for Brother Yun.
 Among them is Peter Xu, founder of the Back to Jerusalem Gospel Mission, who was a fellow prison inmate of Brother Yun.
+Included in The Heavenly Man (p.
+299) is a letter from the elders of the Sinim Fellowship of house church leaders in China, commending Brother Yun as "blameless before God" and his testimony as "genuine."